Daniel Boyd (filmmaker)

-Daniel Boyd (born September 14, 1956) is an American filmmaker, author, and communications professor.
-He currently teaches at West Virginia State University, has hosted writing workshops, and received a Fulbright Fellowship in 1998.
+Daniel Ned Boyd (September 14, 1956 – February 5, 2026) was an American filmmaker, author and communications professor.
+He taught at West Virginia State University, and hosted writing workshops, and received a Fulbright Fellowship in 1998.

-Boyd is known for his work with Troma Entertainment directing films such as Chillers, which was primarily funded through state grants.
-Boyd retired from directing in 2005.
+Boyd was known for his work with Troma Entertainment directing films such as Chillers, which was primarily funded through state grants.
+Boyd retired from directing in 2005, and died on February 5, 2026, at the age of 69.